ShebaMicrobiomeCenter/SOURCE/README.md

 The functions used through the code should all be available under the funcs/ directory (with some additional functions that were not eventually used here).
 Example data files are under the data/ subdirectory within the appropriate directory.

+Adittional run guides are availble as readme.txt files under the appropriate subdirectories, as necessary.
+For example the 16S run guide is under 16S/16S_readme.txt

 ###  Data is publicly available at the following:
 RNASeq Israel and China datasets were deposited in GEO: GSE199906 and GSE233900, respectively.

 The 16S amplicon sequencing dataset was deposited in the National Center for Biotechnology Information as BioProject PRJNA978342.